stat545ubc-2023/assignment-b4-tgliu0406/README.md

 This repository contains the work I've done for assignment B4.
 It includes plots of the most common words in Pride & Prejudice by Jane Austen, and a function of the newly designed pig latin transformation.

+To play around with the Pig Latin function, please clone this project to your local device and run the assignment_4.Rmd file.

 ## Getting Started

 The following files have been created and reside within the GitHub repository: